lakhanchaudhary25/frontend-projects-/css.md

     // this is used to create a border for not whole boxxy style for h1 but instead , for border surrounding text EAT
 }

+@keyframes scroll{
+    from{
+        transform:translateX(0)
+    }
+    to{
+        transform: translateX(-100%);
+    }
+}
+ animation-name:scroll;
+ animation-duration: 14s;
+ animation-iteration-count: infinite;
+ animation-timing-function: linear;
+ position: relative;
+// for adding scrolling animation

+added hover with transition 0.5 sec for smother transition

+used "opacity" with hover to create a text transition when hovered the cards used transition:all ease 0.6s ;
+// for smoother transition

+used "transform:rotate3d(x,y,z,degree)" in card:hover
+// for tilt transition

+used "background: linear-gradient(135deg, #d4e157, #8bc34a, #00813c);"
+for beautiful diagonal gradient for geen-container